Consultant cited by airport authority says he never recommended cutting down trees | CBC News

-Consultant cited by airport authority says he never recommended clear cutting trees
+Consultant cited by airport authority says he never recommended cutting entire forest

 Hunt Club Road forest poses no current risk to public, says Fraser Smith

-The author of one of several reports cited by the Ottawa Airport Authority as justification to cut down a forest on Hunt Club Road says he's never made any such recommendation.
+The author of one of several reports cited by the Ottawa International Airport Authority as justification to cut down an entire forest on Hunt Club Road says he's never made any such recommendation.

 On Monday, the authority announced it would be clearing the entirety of the red pine forest at 400 Hunt Club Rd., which covers approximately four hectares of land, as soon as possible.